 EQUALITY DUOS: EPISODE III: 1980s "THE DECADE WITH THE MOST FEMALE ICONS BREAKING BARRIERS"

 The 80s were the decade of the bizarre, of the deformation of classic rock.
 They marked the arrival of electronic music, shiny clothes, and messy hair.
 Many of the rock heroines of the decade - like Joan Jett, Stevie Nicks, Chrissie Hynde, or Suzi Quatro (among others) - occupied spaces of rock that had been impossible for a woman to win over, yet all of them succeeded.
 Also, pop artists like Madonna, or Cindy Lauper, helped shine a light on many artists changing the mainstream scene forever.
-While the Islam deemed her name a forbidden word, and Pope Juan Pablo II considered her unpleasant and dangerous to society, Madonna became a sexual, aesthetic and existential revolution for women, and dissidents, she became a gay icon, she became the queen of pop.
+While Islam deemed her name a forbidden word, and Pope Juan Pablo II considered her unpleasant and dangerous to society, Madonna became a sexual, aesthetic, and existential revolution for women, and dissidents, she became a gay icon, she became the queen of pop.
 That's why the 80s is the decade with the most female icons breaking barriers, not because of any special space given to women, but because it was the decade where the anti-commercial became commercial.

 With this decade, came many of the best and most popular pop music duos of all time, almost every movie soundtrack had a duo of some kind that reached the top of the world rankings.